The Western Union Company (WU) Shares Down Despite Recent Market Volatility

 Conclusion

-In a nutshell, The Western Union Company (WU) has experienced a bad performance in recent times.
-The stock has received mixed “sell” and “hold” ratings from analysts.
+To put it simply, The Western Union Company (WU) has had a bad performance in recent times.
+Analysts have a bearish opinion on the stock, with some rating it as a “sell” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.